Orby-t/Project-for-Course-852750401/README.md

 __"Creator":__

-Trains an lstm model to predict time series of EEG data of requested patients ('Healthy', 'AD', 'FTD')
+Trains an LSTM model to predict time series of EEG data of requested patients ('Healthy', 'AD', 'FTD')

 __"Tester":__